LSSTScienceCollaborations/ObservingStrategy/whitepaper/notes/whitepaper-design.md

 * The baseline cadence can and will be optimized - even small improvements can be significant.
 Most importantly, the cadence is not set in stone and it will evolve.
 * The cadence optimization process will be as open and inclusive as technically possible.
 All stake holders will participate in this process.

-A few possible paper titles:
+Working paper titles:

-* *"Science Driven Optimization of LSST's Observing Strategy"
+* "Science Driven Optimization of LSST's Observing Strategy"
-* *“Current Baseline Design for LSST's Observing Strategy and Further Optimization”*
-* *“Towards an Optimal LSST Observing Strategy”*

 **1. Introduction**
   * Synoptic Surveying with LSST - the basic observing strategy determined by the LSST's design.